liss-h/single-gpu-passthrough/README.md

 > without GPU passthrough since everytime the installer forces a restart this bug apperears and requires a full machine reboot.

 ### Primary monitor switches to Windows just fine but secondary stays black
-> If you are using a KVM switch like I am then it's possible that
+> If you are using a KVM switch then it's possible that
 > if you press the switch button too slowly, the secondary GPU won't initialize properly, since it thinks there is no
 > display connected.
 So to solve that just press the switch button faster, like immediatly after
 > beginning to start the VM or ideally before.